neu-pdi/cs2100-public-resources/lecture-notes/l1-intro-python1.md

 # Course Overview and Python

-## Understand the structure of this course and its learning outcomes, and expectations for students
+## Structure of this course and expectations for students

 Participating in class helps students to connect with each other, learn the material more deeply, and let the instructor know about their understanding.
 It is also worth a portion of the grade.